 The amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
 The carrying amount of the asset is reduced through the use of an allowance account and the amount of the loss is recognised in the income statement.
-If a loan or held-to-maturity investment has a variable interest rate, the discount rate for measuring any impairment loss is the current effective interest rate determined under the contract.
+If a loan or held-to-maturity investment has a variable interest rate, the discount rate for measuring any impairment loss is the current effective interest rate determined under the contract when there is objective evidence for asset impairment.
 As a practical expedient, the Bank may measure impairment on the basis of an instrument's fair value using an observable market price.